 The Ioniq has an official driving range of 124 miles—more than any other electric car in its price range except for the Chevy Bolt, which has a whopping 238 miles of range on a single charge.
 This where the question of how much range a driver wants (versus needs) gets interesting.

-There’s no doubt that more range is better than less range.
+There’s no doubt that more range is better than less.
 But at what price?
 The Bolt’s 238 miles is almost double the Ioniq’s 124 miles of range.
 Hyundai makes this argument: In the same way that owners of conventional cars want to max out on horsepower or towing capacity but almost never use those capabilities, the driver of a Bolt will rarely drive 238 miles in a single day.
 In fact, about 98 percent of drivers have no intention of ever traveling more than 100 miles in a day—and the average daily commute is about 43 miles according to AAA.

 Why pay more for an electric car with less cargo space, fewer features and styling that you don’t love?
 Hyundai says that if you compare features—such as the quick charging port that is standard on the Ioniq—the Hyundai EV costs $7,000 less than the Bolt.

 There are extenuating factors.
-If you live in place with very cold weather, the range can drop by 30 percent or more on freezing days.
+If you live in a place with very cold weather, the range can drop by 30 percent or more on freezing days.
 So the Ioniq’s range could drop to below 100 miles in frigid weather.
 If you live in a warmer climate or have a short commute, that’s not an issue.

 One thing’s for certain: The Ioniq is very efficient while offering a long list of features and desirable attributes (rather than achieving its efficiency by stripping content out of the car).
-Its EPA rating of 136 MPGe makes it the most efficient vehicle on US roads, even beating out the BMW i3, which was championed as an ultra-efficient, lightweight and aerodynamic car.
+Its EPA rating of 136 MPGe makes it the number one most efficient vehicle on US roads, even beating out the BMW i3, which was championed as an ultra-efficient, lightweight and aerodynamic car.

 The Hyundai Ioniq’s charging times are standard in the marketplace.
 You can add about 25 miles of range per hour using Level 2 240-volt charging.
 The Ioniq also offers 100-kW public Quick Charging via the SAE combo cord for refilling the battery to about 80 percent in 20 to 30 minutes.